auroracramer/markovmixer/README.md

 MarkovMixer
 ===========

-This was originally developed as a starter kit for a project for EE126 at UC Berkeley.
+This was originally developed as a starter kit for a project for EE126 (Spring 2015) at UC Berkeley.
 Information regarding the math and the usage of the application can be found in README.pdf.

 Requirements:
 * Python 2.7